How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 2. Navigate to your "Driver Record" or "Reinstatement Requirements" section.

-3. Look for the section detailing your SR22 compliance.
+3. Look for the SR22 compliance section.
 The system will clearly state whether your SR22 is currently "Required" or "Released."

-4. Furthermore, you can view your official reinstatement date.
-By taking your official reinstatement date and adding exactly three years (or five years), you can calculate the exact day your requirement drops off.
+4. View your official reinstatement date.
+Add exactly three years (or five years for severe violations) to calculate the exact day your requirement drops off.

-If the online portal is confusing, or if you have a complex driving history with multiple suspensions that overlap, your best course of action is to speak directly to a BMV representative.
+If the online portal is confusing, or if you have a complex driving history with multiple suspensions, speak directly to a BMV representative.

 Call the Indiana BMV Customer Service Center at 888-692-6841.